christiangda/LicenseValidator/README.md

-# license-validator
+# LicenseValidator

-This is c++ project to validate license files base on the public key
+This is c++ example project to validate a custom license file using cryptographic verification.

 ## How to License the software